software-development-project-1/software-development-project-1.github.io/material/introduction.md

 ## Agile requirement specification

 In the _requirements phase_ of the software development lifecycle, the stakeholders' requirements for the software are defined and documented.
 The software requirements specification document lists sufficient and necessary requirements for the project development.
 To derive the requirements, the developer needs to have a clear and thorough understanding of the products under development.
 This is achieved through detailed and continuous communications with the project team and customer throughout the software development process.

-{: .note }

-> The term "stakeholders" refers to the people or groups affected by a software development project.
-Stakeholders are for example the end users who use the software and the customer funding the project.

 Software's requirements are commonly categorized as _functional_ and _non-functional requirements_.
 Functional requirements are the requirements stated by the user which one can see directly in the final product, unlike the non-functional requirements.
 For example the following requirements are functional requirements: